xubeisi/stjudecab.github.io/_pages/Transcriptomics.md

 #### Technologies and methods
-The SJCAB transcriptomics is primarily a bioinformatic group that uses a wide range of genomic, bioinformatic, and statistical methods to analyze biological data.
+The CAB transcriptomics is primarily a bioinformatic group that uses a wide range of genomic, bioinformatic, and statistical methods to analyze biological data.
 The main platforms are:
 - RNA-Seq/SLAM-Seq/scRNA
 - ChIP-Seq
 - ATAC-Seq/scATAC